 Reporting concerns or compliments

-Please contact us if you wish to raise a concern about Compassion UKâ€™s handling of your personal information, or compliment what you think we have done well.
+Please contact our Data Protection Officer if you wish to raise a concern about Compassion UKâ€™s handling of your personal information, or compliment what you think we have done well.

 You also have the right to lodge a complaint with the Information Commissionerâ€™s Office about how we manage your data.